goodevilgenius/CalibreLibraryBrowser/README.md

 # Calibre Library Browser

+Development on this application has ceased.
+I mostly started this as an exercise to learn Haxe, but I've found the language more difficult to work with than I'd like, and I don't really have the time to pursue this project further.

+At some point in time, I'd like to revisit the idea for this project, but I probably will choose a different language.
+I will certainly leave this here if someone else finds it of interest.

+---

 This is a work-in-progress, and is barely functional at all, currently.

 This is a RESTful web app that serves as a front-end to your Calibre Library.
 It